ParticleOS: Systemd's Very Own Linux Distro in Making

 Suggested Read π

 The latter of which is called βWellbeingβ.
-If you have used Android's Digital Wellbeing feature will find this familiar, as it helps configure screen time limit, movement reminder, eyesight reminder, and setting the screen to grayscale after the screen limit is reached.
+If you have used Android's Digital Wellbeing feature, then you will find this familiar, as it helps configure screen time limits, movement reminders, eyesight reminders, and can even set the screen to grayscale after the screen limit is reached.

 This should help mitigate screen fatigue and eyestrain during those long work sessions.
-I would love a hydration reminder in there too.
+I would love a hydration reminder in there too, as it would be the perfect addition for this wellness-focused feature.

 Addressing a major issue with the Firefox Snap, Canonical has improved support for Opensc smart cards, allowing better compatibility and functionality for users relying on smart card authentication.